 Maidstone

 § This page gives an overview of the Maidstone local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Maidstone, in the heart of Kent, is a busy county town on the River Medway, surrounded by orchards, farmland, and villages.
 The town centre features Maidstone Museum, Archbishop’s Palace, and riverside parks, while the Medway Valley adds scenic landscapes and trails.
 Leeds Castle, often described as one of the loveliest in the world, lies nearby with its lakes and grounds.
 The wider district includes rolling hills, hop fields, and fruit farms, forming part of the Kent Downs Area of Outstanding Natural Beauty.
 Its geography combines urban vibrancy with countryside and historic estates.

-The administrative boundary of Maidstone can be viewed on OpenStreetMap: District Boundary of Maidstone.
+The administrative boundary of Maidstone can also be viewed on OpenStreetMap: District Boundary of Maidstone.

 Key Facts about Maidstone